 One of the parts of the Advanced Coaching training day I especially enjoy is covering a powerful, yet rapid process to help people discover their life purpose.
 Working as a coach, I have always found it remarkable how such a short yet powerful exercise can have such a dramatic effect on people.

-In this blog, I would like to share why purpose is important and share how adding some techniques from NLP can so enhance this key coaching approach.
+In this blog, I would like to share why purpose is important and how using some techniques from NLP can so enhance this key coaching approach.

 “He Who Has a Why to Live Can Bear Almost Any How”

 However, I found most of the ways of working out purpose in coaching were dry and based on the idea of writing a personal mission statement.
-I discovered by combining the traditional approaches to helping someone discover their purpose along with some principles in NLP, that something more authentic and often surprising would emerge.
+I discovered, by combining the traditional approaches to helping someone discover their purpose with some principles from NLP, that something more authentic and often surprising would emerge.

 It was a touching moment and he went on to have what he described as a revelation that he held himself back because he didn’t have the space when he was a child to take charge of his life.
 The gesture of giving him more space proved a good metaphor for allowing him to take back the space he needed to define his life.

-I cover this and a range of other process on our Advanced Coaching day, which I hope is will be genuinely life changing.
+I cover this and a range of other process on our Advanced Coaching day.
+I hope you can join in the future, as many people have found the day to be genuinely life changing.